ammarbrohi/gift-freak/avoiding_common_attacks.md

 This binary add operation can result in integer overflow.
 --------------------
 ```
-As you can see we get a warning on the StableToken, but as this particular function is purely using the \_mint() function on the OpenZeppelin ERC20 contract (which is SafeMath protected) it must be a false positive.
+As you can see we get a warning on the StableToken, but as this particular function is purely using the \_mint() function on the OpenZeppelin ERC20 contract (which is SafeMath protected) it is considered a false positive.
 Also the StableToken contract is for demo purposes only.

 StableToken.sol
 ```solidity